elizaolariu/nimble/packages/nimble-components/README.md

 For accessibility information related to nimble components, see [ACCESSIBILITY.md](docs/ACCESSIBILITY.md).

+## Testing

+Nimble provides a page object for each component that offers a high-level API to interact with the component from test code.

 ## Contributing

 Follow the instructions in [CONTRIBUTING.md](/packages/nimble-components/CONTRIBUTING.md) to modify this library.